danielhenrymantilla/higher-kinded-types.rs/book/src/lifetime-any-20-generalizing.md

     The issue lies in the interaction between a non-`std`lib type, and a non-`std`lib trait, when both stem from distinct crates:

-      - "the orphan rules" dictate that `impl` of that `ThatTrait for ThatType` lie in either of these two crates.
+      - "the orphan rules" dictate that the `impl` of `ThatTrait for ThatType` lie in either of these two crates.

       - the problem is, these two crates may not know of each other!
 They may just happen to end up put together by a third-party dependent crate, which wants such usage.
 And this third party dependent cannot write the `impl`, since the orphan rules forbid it.
-So they are stuck, but for having to write a newtype-wrapper to soothe Coherence.
+So they are stuck, but for having to write a newtype-wrapper to soothe the Almighty Coherence.

-      - the other option is for one of these two crates to kind of artificially make itself aware of the other; but this only works when one of these two crates is famous enough to warrant such a dedicated support by the other crate.
+      - the other option is for one of these two crates to kind of artificially make itself aware of the other (_c.f._ `serde` features on many crates out there); but this only works when one of these two crates is famous enough to warrant such a dedicated support by the other crate.

-    That is, this design goes against organic composition of libraries.
+    That is, **this design goes against organic composition of libraries**.

     Back to our `Put & Remove` trait(s), which we will deem non-"famous enough", it means it is up to us to think of types for which `Put` may want to be implemented.
 So let's think of